M64GitHub/zigreSID/README.md

 It is built upon the powerful reSID C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig.

 This library fully supports the `.sid` file format, allowing you to load and execute real C64 SID music files!
-To achieve this, it includes a cycle-accurate MOS 6510 CPU emulator, ensuring accurate playback as on original C64 hardware.
+To achieve this, it includes a seamless Zig-native implementation of a cycle-accurate MOS 6510 CPU emulator, ensuring  playback as on original C64 hardware.

 With precise PAL & NTSC timing support, register state tracking, and real-time playback integration, it provides a complete environment for accurate SID music playback, debugging, and analysis.